Yudha17/Backend/README.md

 -----> Please to download and install all dependencies <----- (Try to look Yudha17/Backend/package.json to search all dependencies needed)

+-----> Make sure in your local development environment you divide which is terminal for Backend and terminal for Frontend <-----

 This repository is a backend of Yudha17/test-app-frontend repository

 First Step